-Enter entire address including city or town, state or province, country, and ZIP or foreign postal code.
+Enter your entire address including city or town, state or province, country, and ZIP or foreign postal code.
 If using a military or diplomatic address, include the country in which you are living or stationed.

 Enter your tax home(s) and date(s) established.
 See Tax home test under Who Qualifies, earlier.

 You must complete either Part II or Part III of Form 2555, but not both parts.